 - You will typically have a round of chemotherapy before receiving the CAR T cells, which helps them work better.

-- Within the first week after receiving your CAR T cells, they multiply so that up to 70 to 90 percent of the T cells in the body are the new CAR T cells.
+- Within the first week after receiving your CAR T cells, they multiply so that up to 70% to 90% of the T cells in the body are the new CAR T cells.
 The new T cells seek out and destroy cancer cells.

 Side Effects of CAR T-Cell Therapy